 - choose up to 10 ECTS outside of DATA AI courses with at most 5 ECTS in non-math/CS topics

 - validate a certain number of DATA AI courses.

 - validate two research projects OR one internship and at least one research project.

 - Note that these constraints require you to follow a large number of Data AI courses (at least 13, more depending on your choice of project, internship, non Data AI courses, etc.).

 M2 yearTo validate the M2 year, a student must accomplish the following:

 - fulfill all the Data AI mandatory requirements (see below)

-- acquire a total of at least 30 ECTS courses (including the mandatory courses) with at least 25 ECTS in Data AI courses
+- acquire a total of at least 25 ECTS in Data AI courses and at least 30 ECTS in courses (including the Data AI and mandatory courses)

 - validate the M2 internship for 30 ECTS

 Data AI mandatory requirementsStudents must validate at least one course for each of the following groups, before the end of the M2 year:

 - Group Ethics: